Homesteading keeps you busy & there are many seasonal tasks.

 - Harvest all the summer & winter squash, beans, tomatoes, peppers, and any frost sensitive vegetable.
 If a hard frost threatens cover fall greens with heavy weight row cover.

-- Direct sow fall crops in the greenhouse.
+- Direct sow fall crops in an unheated winter greenhouse.

 - Keep up with home canning, freezing and other food preservation.

-- Cure winter long storage squash carefully and keep aside jack o lanterns for Halloween carving.
+- Cure winter squash carefully and keep aside jack o lanterns for Halloween carving.